open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

     # spreadConstraints contain two terms, which work
     # independently and jointly.
     spreadConstraints:
-    # When multiple terms are used, the user should specify their weights.
     # The scheduler will consider to first do the spread according to the
-    # terms with higher weight.
+    # terms with smaller index.
     # In this example, the scheduler will first spread the workload
     # by providers.
     # Within each provider, the scheduler then spread the workload by